-Here are a few things that define the public physician:
+Here are a few things that define the public physician.
+The public physician..

 - Sees public presence as part of their work.
 The public physician is intentional in the way he connects and creates.
 He sees it as a new professional obligation.

-- Outward facing.
+- Sees himself as outward facing.
 The mindset and perspective and perspective of the public physician is outward-facing.
 We see ourselves as part of a world beyond our own individual physical space.

 - Recognizes that the benefits of engagement outweigh risks.
 Public physicians recognize the value of their visibility and engagement.
 They recognize the opportunity that comes with connection.
 That’s why they’re there.